Hip tension relief with rolling

 space to be on the floor

-Static pressure on hip flexors
+Static pressure

-Whenever we start rolling we want to begin with static pressure.
+Whenever we start rolling, we want to begin with static pressure.
 This allows the body time to soften and the muscles time to release effort.
 As little as 120 seconds helps to allow feedback from the muscles to the brain to create positive effects of tissue change.
 This stillness allows the nervous system to adjust to this new sensory feedback without increasing muscle tone or signalling stress to the brain.

 To practise static pressure on the hip flexors: